Treatment Overview for Breast Cancer » Mastectomy & Lumpectomy » Risk-Reducing Mastectomy: BRCA & Hereditary Cancer

 Risk-reducing bilateral mastectomy is elective surgical removal of both breasts to prevent future cancer.
 Some women choose to have a risk-reducing mastectomy because they’re at increased risk due to carrying the BRCA1, BRCA2, or other breast cancer-related genetic mutations.

 Women may also choose the surgery because they have a strong family history of cancer, have been diagnosed with lobular carcinoma in situ (LCIS) and have a family history of breast cancer, or received radiation to the chest before the age of 30.
-Patients undergoing a single mastectomy on a cancerous breast also have the option to have a Risk-reducing mastectomy on the opposite healthy breast at the same time, or any time later.
+Patients undergoing a single mastectomy on a cancerous breast also have the option to have a risk-reducing mastectomy on the opposite healthy breast at the same time, or any time later.
+This procedure is known as a contralateral prophylactic mastectomy.

 How Effective Is Risk-reducing Mastectomy?